dbousfie/3201/syllabus.md

 ## Essay (if chosen) Due the end of Week 10 in Brightspace under 'assignments'.

-##  (The final draft of the paper should be 8 pages (2000 words) in length (excluding the bibliography) and must be presented in proper scholarly format.
+##  (The final draft of the paper should be 8 pages (2000 words +/-10% strictly enforced) in length (excluding the bibliography) and must be presented in proper scholarly format.
 The instructor may require that 10% of randomly selected students will have to meet to discuss their paper after completion to ensure there has been no improper LLM use.

 The essay will be chosen from a pre-approved topic, and explicit discussion of one of the approved approaches from the course.
 The